Get-Gud-Dev/Role/docs/1-abstract-design/mechanics/rolls.md

 # Rolls
 *return to [Game Mechanics](README.md)*

+## Rolling and 20's
+Player stats are based on a system of 20 and rolls are performed between 1-20.
+This creates a nice mapping between the dice roll and the character's stats and gives a very intuitive reference for how skilled an enemy is in a particular area.

+## Outcomes
 There are four basic outcomes to any roll:

 Critical Failure, Cricital Success, failure and success.